 In the event that changes in procedures for access to archived material have been caused by Telia ceasing its operations, information on procedures for continued access to archived material shall be supplied by Telia through the notification procedures in accordance with section 5.8.

 5.5.4 Archive backup procedures

-Information to be archived is collected from the places of origin at defined intervals and transferred to the archives.
+Information to be archived is collected continuously from the places of origin and transferred to several online archives.
+Online archives are backed up regularly to offline archives.